levelel/xubuntu-on-asus-t100ta/README.md

 I only test Xubuntu 21.04 and it works great on my T100TA.
 Personally, I prefer the more slim xubuntu than the original ubuntu.
 Feedbacks are welcomed.

+Also included the necessary `bootia32.efi` file for booting 64bit OS that was mentioned in the original guide.

+check here for the [`bootia32.efi`](bootia32.efi) file.

-Getting xubuntu on T100TA
+## Getting xubuntu on T100TA

 [xubuntu 21.04 for T100TA guide can be found here](xubuntu_T100TA_guide.md)

-Getting Linux (Esp.
+## Getting Linux (Esp.
 Ubuntu) up and running well on the Asus Transformer T100

 [The original 5bentz's guide is located here.](T100TA_guide.md)